varigence/docs/bimlflex/getting-started/index.md

 ---
-uid: bimlflex-trial-process
+uid: bimlflex-getting-started
-title: BimlFlex Trial Process
+title: Getting Started with BimlFlex
 ---
-# BimlFlex Trial Process Overview
+# Getting Started with BimlFlex

 ## Summary

-The BimlFlex trial process is a guide through building a Data Warehouse using BimlFlex.
-The trial uses the Microsoft sample database AdventureWorks LT as a source.
+The Getting Started with BimlFlex is an end to end, step by step guide to building a Data Warehouse using BimlFlex.

+It uses the Microsoft sample database AdventureWorksLT as a sample source.
 It allows the creation of an end to end load process for a 2 or 3 layer data warehouse.
 A 2 layer process being Source to Staging to Dimensional and a 3 layer process being Source to Staging to Data Vault to Dimensional.

-@bimlflex-user-guide
+More detailed information is available in the @bimlflex-user-guide

-## Trial Prerequisites
+## Prerequisites

-The trial is an on-premises installation and uses a local installation of BimlFlex and BimlStudio for development.
-It requires SQL Server 2016 for hosting databases and uses SSIS for the ETL process.
+The getting started documentation implements an on-premises installation and uses a local installation of BimlFlex and BimlStudio for development.
+It uses SQL Server 2016 or later for hosting databases and uses SSIS for the ETL load process.

 The trial supports 2 architectures:

 * a 2 layer approach with staging and Data Mart layer
 * a 3 layer approach with staging, Data Vault and Data Mart layer.

-both architectures uses a staging layer with both a transient staging database and a persistent staging (archive) database. both architectures have an analyst-facing dimensional model.
+Both architectures uses a staging layer with both a transient staging database and a persistent staging (archive) database.
+Both architectures have an analyst-facing dimensional model.
 The addition of the Data Vault layer illustrates how BimlFlex allows the acceleration and creation of an integration layer that allows cross-system integration on business keys.

 For the trial the following is needed:

-* SQL Server 2016 installation with SQL Server engine and SSIS/Integration services
+* SQL Server 2016 (or later) installation with SQL Server engine and SSIS/Integration services
 * Windows-based development machine for local installation of BimlStudio and BimlFlex
-* Excel 2013-2016 for managing and modelling metadata
+* Excel 2013-2016 for managing and modelling metadata (or use the BimlFlex app for metadata management)
-* Visual Studio 2015 with SSDT and SSIS components
+* Visual Studio 2015 (or later, matching the SQL Server SSIS Installation) with SSDT and SSIS components
 * SQL Server Management Studio for managing databases and running SQL Scripts

-## Trial process and documentation
+## Process and documentation

-The trial consists of the following steps:
+The getting started process consists of the following steps:

 ### Setup and installation of BimlStudio and BimlFlex

 The installation and setup of the BimlFlex environment includes downloading the required applications, installing and activating them on a development machine.
-This process readies the environment for the trial process.

 The following installations are required apart from the prerequisite Microsoft SQL and SSIS development installations.